CSC207-UofT/course-project-group-048/Phase 1+2/design_document.md

 ## Clean Architecture and CRC Model

 Somewhat mentioned in the previous section, our program adheres to the rules of Clean Architecture.
-This is clear in the way we have packaged our code and can be seen in the import statements.
+This is clear in the way we have packaged our code and can be seen in the import statements at the top of any class.
+To simplify the responsibilities of each class and their collaborators, we have created a CRC model which can be viewed [here](https://github.com/CSC207-UofT/course-project-group-048/blob/main/Phase%201%2B2/CRC.pdf).
+To give an example of the direct role each class plays, consider the examples below.

+1. **Registration**.
+A user opens up our app which runs the Driver ``MainActivity``.
+They then select the "Create One" button to register a new account which runs the Driver ``RegisterActivity``.
+Oncer the user has entered all of their information and presses the register button, assuming all fields are valid, a new account is created.
+This is done by a dependency on the Controller ``LoginSystem`` which delegates the task of retrieving data to the ``LoginDataHandler``Use Case.
+This class then creates an instance of the entity ``User`` containg all of the user information and enters it into the MySQL database.
+2.